Hughenden

 Mount Walker

-Just 10 km south, another memorable adventure among some of the best things to do in Hughenden is visiting Mount Walker, which has six lookouts scanning the district’s landscape.
+Just 10km south on the Muttaburra Road of Hughenden is Mount Walker, which has six lookouts scanning the district’s landscape 360 degree views.
 Its name is a little piece of history, as William Landsborough named the landmark after fellow explorer Frederick Walker.
-Mount Walker is approximately 478m above sea level, making it approximately 152m above the township of Hughenden.
+Mount Walker is approximately 478m above sea level, making it around 152m above the township of Hughenden.
+Sunrises and sunsets on Mount Walker are beautiful.
+Picnic tables and shelters, free barbecues and public amenities are available at the top.
+The road is sealed to the top but there is a 16 per cent incline so the road is not recommended for large vehicles like motorhomes, buses, caravans or campers.

 Views from Mt Walker

-Town Historic Highlights
+Historic Highlights and Activities

 The Flinders River, at 1004km in length, is Queensland’s longest river and flows into the Gulf of Carpentaria.
 It was named after Matthew Flinders by Lieutenant Stokes of HMS Beagle in 1841.
 The River Walk incorporates a walking trail along the banks of the Flinders River.